kusal-madura-yapa/-HacktoberFest2k22-Public/README.md

-# Repor for explore open source Contribution
+# repository for explore open source Contribution
 This repo created for mainly for Hacktomberfest2022 event by collecting university project by Computer Science undergraduates.

 ## Getting Started